rugbyprof/3013-Algorithms/Assignments/A08/README.md

 ## Q1

-Is there any distance in the run times for Prims and Kruskels?
+Is there any difference in the run times for Prims and Kruskels?

 ## Q2